wp-plugins/wp-headlineanimator/wp-headlineanimator/readme.txt

 == Changes ==

+= Version 1.4 =

 = Version 1.3 =
 - Font size now customizeable
 - Split off administration to seperate file
 - Introduced simple and advanced configuration
 - Got rid of the last hardcoded path information
 - Number of headlines to be displayed is now customizeable
+- Seperated display of the animator in the admin panel

 = Version 1.2 =
 - Reintroduced Polyglot support as it just did some weird